jdtsmith/speedrect/README.md

 [Calc](https://www.gnu.org/software/emacs/manual/html_mono/calc.html) is an ancient and powerful calculator in emacs with many capabilities, including operating on [matrix data](https://www.gnu.org/software/emacs/manual/html_node/calc/Matrix-Tutorial.html).
 In addition to simple sums, `SpeedRect` offers powerful two-way communication with calc for sending in and yanking out columns of numerical data:

 1. It can send columns of numbers to calc as a _matrix_ (2D array of numbers).
 Once in calc, you can operate on those numbers using a wide array of operations.
 Many things "just work" on matrices (e.g. `1 +` will add one to all the numbers).
-Others can easily be mapped over matrix elements (try `v m`).
+Others can easily be mapped over matrix elements (try `v M`).
 You can combine columns, change their order, and much more.
 2. Once you have something you're happy with at the top of calc's *stack* (the entry numbered `1:`), you can:
     - hit `q` to return to your original buffer (where `rectangle-mark-mode` will still be active),
     - adjust the position of your rectangle if needed (`S-left/right` is useful for this; a zero-width rectangle is fine), and